 Peter-Mark Vogel, Director, Finance.
 Mr. Vogel received his degree in Business Administration and Economics from the University of Zurich, Switzerland in 1992.
 He received his MBA from the University of Chicago, Graduate School of Business in 2003.
 Mr. Vogel served as our Chief Financial Officer from April 2007 to February 2008.
 Mr. Vogel was employed as a CFA, senior financial analyst at Bank Sal.
 Oppenheim, Zürich, Switzerland from 2000 to July 2005.
 He was Vice President of the HSBC Research Department in Guyerzeller, Zurich, Switzerland from 1999 to 2000.
 From 1998 to 1999, he was Vice President of the Research Department Orbitex Finance.
 He was a Portfolio Manager and Assistant to the Bank's Executive Committee for SocieteGenerale from 1995 to 1998.
 He was Assistant Vice President of SocieteGenerale, Zurich, Switzerland from 1995 to 1998.
-From 1993 to 1995 he was the Finance and Regulatory Associate and Regulatory Analyst at Merrill Lynch Capital Markets.
+From 1993 to 1995, he was the Finance and Regulatory Associate and Regulatory Analyst at Merrill Lynch Capital Markets.
 He has been a member of the Swiss Society of Investment Professionals (SSIP) since 1999 and a member of the CFA Institute, formerly Association of Investment Management and Research (AIMR), since 1999.

 Michael Velletta, Director.
 Mr. Velletta received his LLB degree in Law from the University of Victoria in 1989.
 In 1990, he was called to the Bar of British Columbia, Canada and presented to the Supreme Court of British Columbia as a Barrister and Solicitor.
 In addition to engaging in the private practice of law with the law firm of Velletta & Company, Barristers, Solicitors & Notaries, Mr. Velletta serves as a Governor of the Trial Lawyers Association of British Columbia, is a member of the Canadian Bar Association and the International Institute of Business Advisors.
 Mr. Velletta serves on the Board of Directors of several corporations and is a Governor of the University Canada West Foundation.
-Mr. Velletta's law practice focuses on corporate and commercial litigation.
+Since 1990, Mr. Velletta has been a member of Velletta & Company, a law office of barristers, solicitors and notaries in Victoria, British Columbia.
+Mr. Velletta's law practice focuses on corporate and commercial liaw and commercial ligation.